BioInfoAPS/BioInfoAPS.github.io/_extras/faq.md

     relevant value such as your username or email address.

 *Can we use any email address to replace `<email_adress>`?*
-:   We recommending using your temporary or permanenet UF email address.
+:   We recommend using your temporary or permanent UF email address.

 *I do not know my username or email address?*
 :   Please stay tuned.
 We will provide those information